ketankartoza/bims-website/docs/src/developer-workflow.md

 ```

 To create a new branch:

 ```
 git branch new_feature
 ```

-To work on the new branch, switch to it and make your changes.
+To work on the new branch, switch to it and make your changes:

 ```
 git checkout new_feature
 ```

-Or if the branch does not exist:
+Or if the branch does not exist, use this command to create it:

 ```
 git checkout -b new_feature
 ```

-Using a pull request, you can merge a branch into another upstream branch.
+You can merge a branch into another upstream branch using a Pull Request.

 #### Pull Request (PR)

-A pull request or a PR is a manner for a developer to tell other collaborators about the change they have made.
+A Pull Request, or PR, is a way for a developer to tell other collaborators about the change they have made.

 ![PR](img/pr.png)

 Once you have submitted a PR, other contributors can review your work.
-You can push commits from your local branch to your
+You can push commits from your local branch
-existing PR.
+to your existing PR.

 [//]: # (maintaining separation between instance specific code and stuff that should be upstreamed)

 #### Ticket <!--- working to tickets (raise ticket, size ticket, project board, scrum sprint planning etc)-->

-A ticket identifies and tracks issues at the repository.
+A ticket identifies and tracks issues in the repository.
 In GitHub, an issue refers to a ticket.
 A ticket typically
-should create to:
+should be created to:

 * Record any bugs encountered in the application
 * Propose any feature or enhancement
-* Define whether coding or non-coding task
+* Define whether it is a coding or non-coding task

 ![](img/tickets.png)